DEFRA/dst-guides/process/pull-request/README.md

 Because we're rebasing we need to tell GitHub to discard what its got and instead use our new single commit `git push -f`.

-## Quality

-Once the code has been reviewed the PR should be assigned to the QA lead.
-If working on a story that crosses multiple repositories ***all*** PR's should be assigned to the QA lead, not just those in the front end app.

-QA will then deploy and test the change.
-The intention is that any issues found will be fixed in the original PR, not as separate fixes later.

-If an issue is found the PR(s) will be assigned back to you at which point go back to **Now code** and repeat the process.

-When QA are happy they will add a comment with the :ship: emoji to the PR(S).
-You're finished!

 ## Final step

-With the PR having been reviewed by fellow collaborator, squashed to a single clear commit, and signed off by QA you as the PR originator can click the *Merge* button in GitHub.
+With the PR having been reviewed by fellow collaborator, and squashed to a single clear commit you as the PR originator can click the *Merge* button in GitHub.

 Then make sure to delete your branch in GitHub afterwards (it provides the option right there after merge so no excuses!)